Absorption in Air and Wireless Charging11 April 2018

 If Ultrasound loses 40% after each meter, then only 60% is left.
 After 3 meters, the remaining energy is (0.6)^3 Which is 21.6%,

-An absorption model and an absorption calculator can be found at the website of the UK National Physical Laboratory.
-See http://resource.npl.co.uk/acoustics/techguides/absorption/ .
+An absorption model and an absorption calculator can be found on the website of the UK National Physical Laboratory.
+See http://resource.npl.co.uk/acoustics/techguides/absorption/.

 In contrast to ultrasound, both RF and IR travel well over distance.